linzhi2013/MitoZ/version_2.4-alpha/INSTALL.md

 And the Singularity installed via conda (e.g. `conda install -c bioconda singularity`) may not work (at least when installing as normal users)!

+### Tips for installing Singularity via conda
+Firstly, run the command as a normal user,

+    $ conda create -n singularity -c conda-forge singularity

+Next, change the file permission,

+    $ find /export/personal/menggl/soft/miniconda3/envs/singularity/libexec/singularity -type f -name '*-suid'
+    $ chown root:root  ${the_suid_file}
+    $ chmod u+s ${the_suid_file}

+Otherwise, Singuarilty won't work properly.

+Of course, you can install the whole singularity things as a root user, which is the best way.

 ## 1.2 Download the MitoZ container

     $ singularity pull  --name MitoZ.simg shub://linzhi2013/MitoZ:v2.4-alpha